vitor-pelicer/node-api/README.md

 ### POST /notes

 Adds a new note to the database.
 Make sure to include the `body` and `title` parameters in the request body.

+### PATCH /notes/id={id}&title={title}

+Updates a specific note identified by its ID.
+Include the `body` or `title` parameter in the request body to modify the corresponding fields.

+### DELETE /notes/id={id}&title={title}

+Deletes a specific note identified by its ID or title.

+This is a simple but functional project to help you get started with creating a Node.js API with Express and MongoDB for managing notes.
+Feel free to expand and customize as needed to meet the specific requirements of your application.